-Stances of Faiths on LGBT Issues: Episcopal Church
+Stances of Faiths on LGBTQ Issues: Episcopal Church

 Among its statements of belief, the Episcopal Church includes, “In Jesus, we find that the nature of God is love, and through baptism, we share in his victory over sin and death.”
 They further emphasize, “We strive to love our neighbors as ourselves and respect the dignity of every person.”